netbootxyz/docker-netbootxyz/README.md

 docker-compose pull netbootxyz     # pull the latest image down docker-compose up -d netbootxyz    # start containers in the background
 ```

-Once the container is started, the netboot.xyz web application can be accessed by the web configuration interface at http://localhost:3000 or via the specified port.

-Downloaded web assets will be available at http://localhost:8080 or the specified port.
-If you have specified the assets volume, the assets will be available at http://localhost:8080.

-If you wish to start over from scratch, you can remove the local configuration folders and upon restart of the container, it will load the default configurations.

 ### Accessing the container services